-Interested in speaking at another X?
-Review our Speaker Guide to better understand our guidelines and expectations for becoming a Speaker or Chalk Talk Co-Lead.
-For FinOps X 2025, we’re looking for speakers to cover either a FinOps Topic, or strengthen community understanding of a FinOps Capability.
+Review this Speaker Guide to better understand our guidelines and expectations for becoming a Speaker or Chalk Talk Co-Facilitator.

 Ready to submit your proposal?
 Fill out the CFP form.
-FinOps X 2025 CFP closes on February 7th, 2025.
+The FinOps X 2026 CFP closes on February 6th, 2026.

-We use a range of levels to help attendees find the most appropriate range for their experience level.
-For FinOps X, we try to provide more 200 and 300-level talks, including outcomes from longstanding practices, real world experiences (and consequences), and technical deepdives into key topics.
+We use a range of levels to help attendees find the most appropriate content for their experience level.
+FinOps X tends to focus on advanced sessions, including tangible examples of business outcomes from longstanding practices, real world experiences (and consequences), and technical deep-dives into key topics.

-We welcome speakers to share their stories and experiences using real-world examples and data.
-Please be sure to have the proper permissions or attributions to use data examples in your talks.
-Many speakers choose to anonymize data or redact sensitive things in order to still use data to support their topics.
+Make sure to have actionable points for the audience and share real-world examples and data.
+Secure proper permissions or attributions to use data examples in your sessions.
+Speakers may choose to anonymize data or redact sensitive things in order to still use data to support their topics.

 The FinOps Foundation welcomes stories and lessons from practitioners of all walks of life.
-We encourage organizations to support diversity in the speakers to represent them, including other FinOps personas especially from underrepresented groups.
-Speaking with a co-speaker can broaden the perspectives shared at the event, but please ensure any panel submissions (3 or more speakers) are not all-male.
-We adhere to the Linux Foundation’s guidance, which you can check out for more details.
+We encourage organizations to support diversity with speaker representation, including other FinOps personas from underrepresented groups.
+Speaking with a co-speaker can broaden the perspectives shared at the event, but please ensure any panel submissions (3 or more speakers) are not all-male (per Linux Foundation guidance).

-Chosen speakers will be supported and encouraged to take the Linux Foundation’s free inclusive speaker training, preparing them to build a safe, welcoming, and thoughtful space during their FinOps X and XE sessions.
+Chosen speakers will be supported and encouraged to take the Linux Foundation’s free inclusive speaker training, preparing them to build a safe, welcoming, and thoughtful space during FinOps X.

-We encourage data-driven storytelling and real-world examples in FinOps X and XE sessions.
-You can use anonymized FinOps data (redacting any sensitive material, and with proper permissions and attribution) to support your talking points.
+We encourage data-driven storytelling and real-world examples in FinOps X. You can use anonymized FinOps data (redacting any sensitive material, and with proper permissions and attribution) to support your talking points.

 You can also use data from the State of FinOps Report to support your talking points.
 Our staff is more than happy to provide high-res charts and graphs if you choose to do so.
 We ask that you use proper citations and attribution when doing so.